isabella232/dynamic-media-classic.en-1/help/creating-enabling-image-presets.md

 ---
-title: Creating and enabling Image Presets
+title: Create and enable Image Presets
-description: Learn how to create and enable image presets.
+description: Learn how to create and enable image presets in Dynamic Media Classic.
 uuid: 62cfc6fa-da91-4c42-a3ed-10956384d633
 contentOwner: admin
 content-type: reference